Why do cats purr when you pet them?

-Your cat purrs whenever you touch him to show you that he is relaxed, contented, and happy with the attention that you are giving him.
-It means that you were able to find his sweet spot so that he is now able to relax.
+Your cat purrs whenever you touch him to show you that he is relaxed, content, and happy with the attention that you are giving him.
+It means that you were able to find his sweet spot, so he is now able to relax.

 Why do cats purr when being stroked?

 This really depends on the situation.
 Oftentimes, a cat purrs when being stroked because it is relaxed and in a good mood.
 In certain instances, though, a different purring sound may mean that your cat is getting irritated due to overstimulation in the area where you’re stroking him.